OCTACHRON Manual

 External Control via MIDI

-Octachron can also be controlled via external MIDI messages.
-This is useful, if you want to control Octachron via external controllers or through other MIDI software.
+OCTACHRON can also be controlled via external MIDI messages.
+This is useful, if you want to control OCTACHRON via external controllers or through other MIDI software.
 In this interface you can not make any changes.
 But it shows the MIDI notes you have to send to trigger the functionalities.

 Active

-Basically mutes Octachron alltogether.
-So if Active is off, Octachron will not send any MIDI messages.
+Basically mutes OCTACHRON alltogether.
+So if Active is off, OCTACHRON will not send any MIDI messages.

 Mute